Yugenjr/dummy/markdown.md

 1. **“We do get incentives sometimes, but not when we actually need them.”**
    Payouts are often delayed or misaligned with the real moment of income loss.

-2. **“Fake claims happen in many ways — how will you prevent that?”**
+2. **“Fake claims happen in many ways.. how will you prevent that?”**
-   Fraud isn’t rare — it’s expected.
+   Fraud isn’t rare! it’s expected.

    The third question hit harder than everything else.